kentcb/kentcb.github.io/_posts/2017-03-11-hacking-xamarin.forms-page.appearing-for-ios.md

 assets: /assets/2017-03-11-hacking-xamarin.forms-page.appearing-for-ios/
 tags: [ "Xamarin", "Xamarin.Forms", "iOS", "ReactiveUI" ]
 ---
+> **Note**  At the time of writing, the latest version of Xamarin.Forms is `2.3.4-pre4`.
+I will endeavour to update this post when the lifecycle issues are resolved.

 It's no secret that Xamarin.Forms' lifecycle is terribly broken.
 See [here](https://forums.xamarin.com/discussion/84510/proposal-improved-life-cycle-support) and [here](https://bugzilla.xamarin.com/show_bug.cgi?id=52318) for details.

 The biggest pain point I have day-to-day is that `Page.Appearing` fires too late on iOS.
 Instead of being triggered by `ViewWillAppear` as you'd expect, it is triggered by `ViewDidAppear`.
 This is a problem if you do any kind of view set-up in response to `Appearing` because your page will already be visible to the user.
 ReactiveUI users are particularly prone to this problem, since its activation-for-view-fetcher has no option _other_ than to use `Appearing`.